t-student/websource/content/post/brms01.md

 ![](/media/brms01-posterior2.png)  |  ![](/media/brms01-posterior3.png)

 Another option for model checking is to use the [bayesplot](https://cran.r-project.org/web/packages/bayesplot/index.html) package, which provides a swag-full of posterior predictive checks that are more sophisticated than the single generated dataset shown above.
 Below we can see that simulated data has a much lower maximum value than that observed in the original data and the median of the simulated values is actually quite a lot higher than we observed.
+Both these diagnostics suggest the current model does not characterise the data well.

 PPC (max)                    |  PPC (median)